valdivia4/Deep-Learning-Lunge-Detection/README.md

  To train the ResNet, follow the same steps using the resnet_model.py file instead of feed_forward_model.py.

- Finally, to train the correction model, call
+  It is best to train the correction model after evaluating the labeling model (see below).
+To train the correction model, call

  ```
  python3 correction_model_regression.py